Table of Contents

-Glutamate is a neurotransmitter which cells use to talk to each other .
-The improved communication translates to better overall cognitive functionality, and more specifically, better focus, memory, and speed of recall of stored information.
+Glutamate is a neurotransmitter which your cells use to talk to each other .
+The improved communication translates to better overall cognitive functionality.
+More specifically, expect better focus, memory, and speed of recall of stored information.

 The way in which eugeroics like modafinil and adrafinil make more dopamine available differs from other mainstream stimulants.
 Amphetamines and the like produce more dopamine by stimulating its release .
 That can be a dangerous game to play.

 Benefits and Effects

 When it comes to promoting wakefulness, alertness and slowing down the onset of fatigue, both modafinil and adrafinil work exceptionally well .
 The two can even be more effective than methamphetamine , a potent stimulant drug, at fighting the urge to sleep.

 And, of course, whether you’re well rested (I envy you) or sleep deprived, both modafinil and adrafinil work wonders for improving the mood .

-The Differences Between Adrafinil and Modafinil
+The Differences Between Modafinil and Adrafinil

 Onset, Half-Life, and Duration

-You’re typically looking at between 60 and 90 minutes after taking modafinil for it to reach peak levels in the bloodstream .
+You’re typically looking at about two hours after taking modafinil for it to reach peak levels in the bloodstream .
 Adrafinil can take an extra hour to get there.

 While it may not seem like it at first glance, there are advantages to a shorter half-life.
 For one, not having adrafinil affect your sleep patterns (by taking it too late in the day) is a lot easier to do than with modafinil.